godmodelabs/dexter/README.md

 ### Documentation
 If you want to use JSDoc for automated documentation, you can easily do so with the available configuration file under /configs/.
-You can compile it with the provided template or your own by declaring the path in the jsdoc.json or replacing the content of /docs/template.
+You can compile it with the provided template or your own by declaring the path in the /configs/jsdoc.json or by replacing the content of /docs/template.

 ## Libraries used in this framework